Bryan · Natural Sciences · Chemistry - CHEM

 - observance of religious holy days—The student should notify his or her instructor(s) not later than the 15th day of the semester concerning the specific date(s) that the student will be absent for any religious holy day(s);

-Other absences may be considered excused at the discretion of the faculty member with appropriate documentation.
+Other absences may be excused at the discretion of the faculty member.
 A student enrolled in a developmental course is subject to College District-mandated attendance policies.
 Failure to attend developmental classes shall result in removal from the course as defined by the College District.
+Board Policy FC (LOCAL)

 It is the student’s responsibility to officially drop a class he or she is no longer attending.
-To officially drop a class the student must obtain the class withdrawal form from Enrollment Services, complete the class withdrawal form, secure the required signatures, and return the completed form to Enrollment Services.
+More information on drop limits and withdrawing can be found in the Blinn College Catalog.
 The last day to drop with a Q is according to the Academic Calendar.